localstack/docs/content/en/getting-started/faq.md

 aws ssm get-parameter --name "/test/parameter/new"
 ```

+For additional known issues related to Git Bash, you can refer to the following link: [Git Bash Known Issues](https://github.com/git-for-windows/build-extra/blob/main/ReleaseNotes.md#known-issues)

 ### How to fix LocalStack CLI (Python) UTF-8 encoding issue under Windows?

 If you are using LocalStack CLI under Windows, you might run into encoding issues.
 To fix this, set the following environment variables: